runonbitcoin/run-sdk/README.md

-## This project is no longer supported.
-The repository exists for reference only.

----

-# Run
+# RUN SDK - 0.6.41 beta

 [![tests](https://github.com/runonbitcoin/run/workflows/tests/badge.svg)](https://github.com/runonbitcoin/run/actions) [![codecov](https://codecov.io/gh/runonbitcoin/run/branch/master/graph/badge.svg?token=VPXTBV9CQP)](https://codecov.io/gh/runonbitcoin/run)

+**Note: This project is no longer supported.
+The repository exists for reference only.**

+RUN is a token protocol to build whatever you dream up.
+A world of interactive apps and tokens.

+To give it a go, visit https://run.network for tutorials and docs.

+## Installation

+Run `npm install` to install node dependencies.

+Then run `npm run build` to build the browser and node libraries.

+## Community

+Join us in our Discord, Run Nation: https://run.network/discord.
+Here you'll meet other developers using Run, hear about cool projects launching, and know right away when there are new announcements.

+## Getting Help

+Post what's on your mind in the "ask-for-help" channel in the Run Nation Discord.

 ## Commands